-Taking a trip to Canyonlands in the spring is a great time to visit because the weather is “just right” to enjoy outdoor activities.
+Visiting Canyonlands National Park in the spring is a wonderful time to go because the weather is “just right” to enjoy outdoor activities.

 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.

 Canyonlands National Park Packing List

 - Merrell Moab hiking shoes or Oboz hiking shoes

 - Water – carry a hydration pack or a refillable water bottle in your backpack